July 27, 2012

 I believe this matter requires investigation to determine who is in charge of the audio recordings of defendant's hearings, whether Dearborn County has a system in place to accurately maintain the audio recordings of court hearings, and more importantly whether a court reporter's word for the existence or lack of existence of an audio recording of a court proceeding should be relied upon

 by a Judge without some investigation.
 Quite frankly, I view the Dearborn County justice system with suspicion based purely on my observation of the prosecutor, the court reporter, and the judges who preside in Dearborn County or were assigned to the county.
-It is even more alarming when there is little or no effort to supervise employees and a Judge who simply sends a letter
+It is even more alarming when there is little or no effort to supervise employees and a Judge who simply sends a letterbased on a court reporter's statement or the judge's failure to adequately investigate whether hearings were held or not held.

 I believe it strains the imagination that I am required to obtain affidavits from individuals who attended a court hearing to prove a hearing was held to the Judge who conducted the hearing or the court reporter charged with maintaining the record.
 The court reporter is being paid to perform the task of maintaining the audio record and in this case she was either too lazy or